alykes/git-ref/staging-area/commands.md

 Command to use are
 - `git add` - add a file
-  To initiate the staging individual lines for commit
+  To stage individual lines of a file for a commit
   - `git add -p`

 - `git rm` - remove a file
   The following two lines achieve the exact same outcome:
   - `rm a.file` and then `git rm a.file`